green-coding-solutions/documentation/content/en/docs/installation/installation-cluster.md

   sleep_time: 300
 ```

-After running a job the client program executes the `tools/cluster/cleanup.sh` script that does general house keeping on the machine.
-This is done in a batch fashion to not run when a benchmark is currently run.

 To make sure that the client is always running you can create a service that will start at boot and keep running.

-Create a file under: `/etc/systemd/system/green-coding-client-service.service` with following content
+Create a file under: `/etc/systemd/system/green-coding-client-service.service` with following content, but be sure to
+double-check the out-commented line regarding the docker environment variable:

 ```init
 [Unit]